RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #565

+I quickly threw together a dedupe-untrained tool hoping to make training easier this coming week, but I'm not sure it was successful lol.
+I hit the quota carelessly.
+Today we test.

 ## #564

 Add logging to the main portion of the Wit plugin as well as refactored out the